 The station can be seen in 1947 suspenser The October Man, with John Mills.
-In John Schlesinger’s 1965 satire Darling, Julie Christie and Dirk Bogarde lie to their respective partners from a phone box in the station, before sneaking off to a hotel; and in Layer Cake, Daniel Craig meets hitman Mr Lucky in Matthew Vaughn’s Layer Cake.
+In John Schlesinger’s 1965 satire Darling, Julie Christie and Dirk Bogarde lie to their respective partners from a phone box in the station before sneaking off to a hotel.
+It’s here, too, that Daniel Craig meets hitman Mr Lucky in Matthew Vaughn’s Layer Cake.

-No trains run to the south coast from Paddington Station, but it’s so damn photogenic that Jimmy (Phil Daniels) catches a Brighton train here after crashing his beloved scooter in Quadrophenia.
-Paddington Station is briefly glimpsed in Performance, but the buffet where Chas (James Fox) – on the lam after a spot of freelance violence – overhears the address of Turner Purple (Mick Jagger), was that at Olympia Station in West Kensington.
+Paddington Station is also briefly glimpsed in Performance, but the buffet where Chas (James Fox) – on the lam after a spot of freelance violence – overhears the address of Turner Purple (Mick Jagger), was that at Olympia Station in West Kensington.
 Of course, it's really famous as the spot where the famous Peruvian bear arrives in London, taking the name of the station.
 The station's platforms naturally appear in the 2014 film of Paddington, although the frontage shown is Marylebone Station.

-The Aegean Pools, 2 Hale Lane, Mill Hill, NW7, was the dive pool where Colin performs high dives, before he’s offed by a young Pierce Brosnan, in his first screen appearance.
-The Aegean is no longer open, and also closed is the pool at Ladywell Leisure Centre, Lewisham High Street, south London, where the actual murder was filmed.
+The Aegean Pools, which stood at 2 Hale Lane, Mill Hill, NW7, was the dive pool where Colin performs high dives, before he’s offed by a young Pierce Brosnan, in his first screen appearance.
+The Aegean is no longer open, and also closed is the pool at Ladywell Leisure Centre, 261 Lewisham High Street, south London, where the actual murder was filmed.

-The Long Good Friday filming location: Harold Shand's mum nearly gets blown up: St Patrick’s Church, Green Bank, Wapping, London
+The Long Good Friday filming location: the interior of the Easter Service: St Patrick’s Church, Green Bank, Wapping, London

-The street runs down to the Thames near Wapping New Stairs at a stretch known as the Pool of London which, not surprisingly, was the backdrop to Basil Dearden’s 1951 semi-documentary drama Pool of London, shot around the then bomb-damaged and now largely rebuilt area).
+Dundee Street runs down to the Thames near Wapping New Stairs at a stretch known as the Pool of London (which, not surprisingly, was the backdrop to Basil Dearden’s 1951 semi-documentary drama Pool of London, shot around the then bomb-damaged and now largely rebuilt area).
 The ‘Lion and Unicorn’ pub, another target for the mysterious bombing campaign, was a set built for the film on the riverfront here.

 The Long Good Friday filming location: Erroll the Grass gets cut up: Villa Road, Brixton, London